approov/quickstart-ios-swift-alamofire/SECRETS-PROTECTION.md

 > Note that this command requires an [admin role](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

-You will then be able to use the `rejectionReasons` key in the `Error` type returned from the network call to obtain a comma separated list of [device properties](https://approov.io/docs/latest/approov-usage-documentation/#device-properties) responsible for causing the rejection.
+You will then be able to use the `rejectionReasons` value in the `ApproovError.rejectionError` returned from the network call to obtain a comma separated list of [device properties](https://approov.io/docs/latest/approov-usage-documentation/#device-properties) responsible for causing the rejection.

 ## ADD YOUR SIGNING CERTIFICATE TO APPROOV
 You should add the signing certificate used to sign apps.
 These are available in your Apple development account portal.
 Go to the initial screen showing program resources: